The Best Vacuum Cleaners of 2020

 Related: Buying Advice for Vacuum Cleaners

-If you are looking for a top-of-the-line vacuum, then you should expect to spend at least a few hundred dollars.
-Both of our Editors' Choice award winners, the Shark APEX and the Kenmore Elite, cost about that much, but offer unmatched performance, the former giving the best all-around performance that you can get and the latter being the best bagged vacuum for carpets, by far.
-If spending that much on a vacuum is too much for you, then you should consider either of our Best Buy Award winners, either the Shark Navigator Professional or the Bissell Zing.
-The Navigator only makes some minor concessions in overall performance, struggling a little at cleaning hard floors compared to the top models but scored very well in every other aspect, all while costing quite a bit less than the top award winners.
+Both of our Editors' Choice award winners, the Shark APEX and the Kenmore Elite, cost at least a few hundred dollars, but offer unmatched performance.
+The former is the best all-around and the latter is by far the best vacuum for carpets.
+If spending that much on one of these models is too much, then you should consider either of our Best Buy Award winners, either the Shark Navigator Professional or the Bissell Zing.
+The Navigator makes only minor concessions, struggling slightly at cleaning hard floors compared to the top models but scores very well in every other aspect, all while costing quite a bit less than the top award winners.
 If you are shopping on the tightest of budgets, then the Zing should be one of the first products you consider.
-It is far from the best product, but it retails for a fraction of the top scorers and does an overall decent job.
+It certainly isn't the best of the best, but it retails for a fraction of the top scorers and does an overall decent job.

-By far the most common use for these products and the first thing that comes to mind when thinking about vacuums is cleaning carpets.
-Consequently, this metric accounted for the largest portion of the score, weighing in at 35% of the total score.
-We used oatmeal, cereal, rice, and flour as our sample types of debris, spreading each out on the low and medium-pile carpet and pressing it in with a floor roller, then running each vacuum over it.
-We compared the results, counting the number of passes to get the floor visually clean, as well as comparing the amount of debris picked up in a single pass to determine scores.
+Carpet cleaning accounts for 35% of each score — the largest of any metric.
+We used oatmeal, cereal, rice, and flour as our sample debris, spreading out a measured amount on low and medium-pile carpet and pressing it in with a floor roller, then running each vacuum over it.
+We compared the results, counting the number of passes to get the floor visually clean, as well as comparing the amount of debris picked up in a single pass.

-As shown, the Kenmore Elite Pet Friendly and the Shark APEX DuoClean took home the top score, earning an 8 out of 10 for their exceptional performance.
+The Kenmore Elite Pet Friendly and the Shark APEX DuoClean take home the top score, earning an 8 out of 10 for their exceptional performance.

-The Kenmore did an amazing job collecting rice, only requiring two passes to clean the everything up, on both low and medium-pile carpet — even outperforming the APEX in this test.
-This vacuum continued its excellent performance when it came to cereal and oatmeal.
-However, it did take a few more passes (6-8) to get the oatmeal out of the fluffy, medium-pile carpet satisfactorily.
-Unfortunately, the performance dropped when it came to flour — while it still maintained its top spot when cleaning the flour out of the medium-pile carpet, the Kenmore dropped to the middle of the pack on the low-pile carpet, outperformed by all three of the Shark vacuums and the Hoover WindTunnel.
+The Kenmore did an amazing job collecting rice, only requiring two passes to clean up everything on both low and medium-pile carpet.
+It even outperformed the APEX in this test.
+This vacuum continued its excellent run when it came to cereal and oatmeal.
+However, it did take a few more passes (6-8 in total) to get the oatmeal out of the fluffy, medium-pile carpet satisfactorily.
+Unfortunately, the performance dropped when it came to flour.
+Though it still maintained its top spot when cleaning the flour out of the medium-pile carpet, the Kenmore dropped to the middle of the pack on the low-pile carpet.
+All three of the Shark vacuums and the Hoover WindTunnel outperformed it.

-Following the Kenmore and the APEX, a quartet of vacuums all tied for the runner-up position, with the Shark Rotator with DuoClean, the Navigator Lift-Away Professional, the Dyson Ball Animal 2, and the Miele Compact C1 all earning a 7 out of 10 for their superb carpet cleaning skills.
+Following the Kenmore and the APEX, a quartet of vacuums all tied for the runner-up position, with the Shark Rotator with DuoClean, the Navigator Lift-Away Professional, the Dyson Ball Animal 2, and the Miele Compact C1 all earning a 7 out of 10 for their superb carpet cleaning.

 The Shark Rotator did an excellent job at collecting the rice — almost on par with the Kenmore — even getting the vast majority of the rice in a single pass on the medium-pile carpet.

 The Shark Rotator performed on par with the Kenmore for cereal, requiring 2 or fewer passes to sufficiently clean the carpet, and even did well at collecting flour from low-pile carpet, tying with the Shark APEX and the Dyson Cinetic Big Ball.
-However, the performance of the Rotator dropped to third overall when collection flour from fluffy carpet and didn't really impress at collecting oatmeal, requiring 10 passes to sufficiently clean the carpet.
+However, the performance of the Rotator dropped to third overall when picking up flour from fluffy carpet and didn't impress when put to the oatmeal test, requiring 10 passes to sufficiently clean it.

 The Navigator Lift-Away Professional also did very well at collecting rice, matching the Rotator when it came to cleaning low-pile carpet.
-However, it didn't do quite as well on the fluffier carpet, requiring a few extra passes to catch a few of the residual grains.
+However, it required a few extra passes to catch the residual grains, ultimately not performing as well on the fluffier carpet.
 The Navigator Lift-Away Professional struggled a little with the flour on the flat carpet, but did an excellent job on the fluffier carpet, significantly outperforming the Rotator.

-The Dyson Ball Animal 2 matched the performance of the Shark Rotator at collecting rice, though it did take a few more passes to match the amount of material collected.
-However, it did relatively poorly at collecting flour — dropping to the middle and the lower half of the pack for this test — tying with the Hoover on the flat carpet and performing second-worst in the fluffy carpet test, only beating the Oreck.
+The Dyson Ball Animal 2 did take a few more passes to match the amount of material collected by the Shark Rotator but more or less matched its performance at rice collection.
+However, it did poorly at collecting flour — dropping to the middle and the lower half of the pack for this test — tying with the Hoover on the flat carpet and performing second-worst in the fluffy carpet test, only beating the Oreck.

 It performed on par with the Rotator and the APEX for collecting cereal and oatmeal on low-pile carpet, but slightly worse on the fluffier, medium-pile tests.